Viking03265/Viking03265/README.md

   </a>
 </div>
 <div style="position:absolute; top:0">
   I have been using the term "Viking Coder" for a several years now.
 Honestly, it was a "equal and opposite" reaction to the rise of the Rockstar Ninja Samurai whatever in job descriptions.
 I don't play a guitar or dress in black PJ's.
-I am a big coder, and I like big, simple solutions to problems.
+I am a strong coder, and I like crystal clear and simple solutions to problems.
 And I have a least a little bit of Scandinavian in me.

 I wanted to open this up, so steal, pull, push away!

 Thus the ✨Viking Coder✨ was born.

-The Viking coder is also a response to many of the Agile practices out there...
+The Viking coder is also a response to many of the ⚡Agile practices⚡ out there...
 </div>